Carrots

 Description

-The classic among the root vegetables: the carrot.
-The beet is the storage organ of the plant and varies in shape and color (yellow, orange to purple) depending on the variety.
+A classic among the root vegetables: the carrot.
+The taproot is the storage organ of the plant and varies in shape and color (yellow, orange to purple) depending on the variety.
 In the second year, the carrot shoots and forms an inflorescence.
 Then the root withers and is no longer edible.

 Origin: